chambost/coderacademy-terminal-assignment/README.md

 A cloze can be saved to the filesystem so that future players can load that experience.
 (This will involve error handling, also possibly variable scope)

+#### Feature 3.
+Coloured text

+Substituions have distinct colours to enhance readability.

+#### Feature 4.
+Speech-to-text

+Speech-to-text will enhance the audio immersion of the experience.

+#### Feature 5.
+Socket communication

+Interactions between different terminals via some form of communication such as sockets.

 ### R9.
 Trello Board

 See [2] in R4 above.